Two-Spirit Spoken Word Poet | International Author | Indigenous Rights Activist

 2021 Tribal-State ICWA Conference Attendee

-"...wanted you to know what a HUGE impact you had on your peers, Tribal partners and Child Welfare leadership across the state by bringing voice and perspective so that we can connect your experience to how we are serving tribal communities and families in Oregon."
+"...what a HUGE impact you had on your peers, Tribal partners and Child Welfare leadership across the state by bringing voice and perspective so that we can connect your experience to how we are serving tribal communities and families in Oregon."

 Director of the Oregon Child Abuse Hotline ODHS Child Welfare